 Up to two Basic Serial Splitters can be daisy-chained between the Power module and the Simulator Interface module on RJ45 cables, supporting a maximum of 16 Simulator PCs.
 The Basic Serial Splitter module also provides surge protection diodes on the power and serial lines.

-The maximum configuration of two daisy-chained Basic Serial Splitters is illustrated in the following diagram (all sensors are omitted to save space):
+The maximum configuration of two daisy-chained Basic Serial Splitters is illustrated in the following diagram (only four sensors are shown to save space, up to 16 may be connected):